alopezrivera/tudelft-ae-study-planner/README.md

 # Study Dashboard

 Dashboard designed and tuned for the **TU Delft Bachelor's** grade system.
 Copy your grades onto the `Courses` sheet and let the magic happen.
-Cheers!

 #### [1.
 Introduction](#1-introduction)